DataDog/hiring-engineers/answers.md

 Here is a screenshot from datadog of MongoDB installed on both of my VMs along with the relevant tags.
 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/MongoDBinstall.png)

 One thing I could never resolve were errors related to Mongo.
 It seems as if two configurations are there for mongo on both services.
-The host shows 'mongo' and 'mongodb', and while 'mongodb' always had successfull checks and metrics, 'mongo' always has errors associated with it.
+The host shows 'mongo' and 'mongodb', and while one would always have successfull checks and metrics, the other always had errors associated with it.
 Checking the datadog agent status and tailing the logs for the agent always revealed the same 'server is missing' error.
 I imagine it's something that's misconfigured, but I could never figure out where the issue was.
-That said, the one collector functioned as expected and returned the data needed to complete these steps.
+That said, the one collector functioned as expected and returned the data needed to complete these steps/exercise.
 See screenshots.
 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/mongoerrors1.png)
 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/mongoerrors2.png)